cheimabou/alx-system_engineering-devops/0x00-shell_basics/README.md

-this script create a symbolic link
+this script copies html files to the parent directories without repeating the existing files